Scientology status by country: Switzerland

 In several cases between 1995 and 2000, the Federal Supreme Court of Switzerland consistently ruled that the Church of Scientology was a primarily commercial, rather than religious, organization, and in 2003 upheld a decision to force closure of a Scientology-affiliated school.

 According to the St. Petersburg Times, "The Swiss have also restricted Scientology's use of personality tests as a pretext for recruiting on public streets", and "a Swiss security commission report issued in the fall of 1998 questioned the pressure Scientology puts on members to acquire new services and books, intelligence activities against members and critics and attempts to infiltrate governmental positions".

 In 2020, during the COVID-19 pandemic, Scientology produced and printed booklets titled How to Keep Yourself and Others Well.
 Distributed in person by Scientologists dressed as Volunteer Ministers, local business owners sought information from a local activism group, Freie Anti-Scientology Aktivisten [Free Anti-Scientology Activists] (FASA), because they had been told the booklet was produced in cooperation with the Swiss Federal Office of Public Health (BAG).
 FASA contacted BAG, received a response, and posted online that BAG reported no such cooperation with Scientology.
 The Church of Scientology Basel sued FASA for slander; the case was dismissed after an evidentiary hearing in September 2023.

-Taiwan

-In 2003, the National Ministry of the Interior for Taiwan recognized the Church of Scientology of Taiwan as a charitable religious institution, officially adding it to the rolls of the country's recognized religions.
-Taiwan has 15 Scientology missions and churches, including the one in Kaohsiung.